MarcinPx/Provisioning-new-database-for-Gym--SQL/README.md

 10. In terms of deleted member data view:
 a.
 SQL view to see not active members that ticked GDPR Data box

-For more datailed info look for CAgymMarcinPelech-G.docx file.
+For more datailed info look for Project-Gym-G.docx file.